Check Out Karan Dwivedi's LinkedIn Stats (Last 30 Days)

 AI Summary

-Cybersecurity leader safeguarding billions at Google and Yahoo.
-Author of 'Kickstart your security engineering career'.
-Contributor to CVSS 4.0.
-Speaker at international conferences.
+Cybersecurity leader safeguarding billions at Google.
+Author of 'Kickstart Your Security Engineering Career'.
+CVSS 4.0 contributor.
+Speaker at BSides, National Cyber Summit.
 Google Cybersecurity Certificate SME.
 Advisor to startups.
-CMU alum passionate about securing the digital world.
+Carnegie Mellon alum passionate about building secure digital ecosystems.

 Topics associated with them